MariusZerni/eSportCentral/README.md

 We tried to work in an Agile manner by getting small functionalities working as soon as possible to give us a quick overview of how the app should function and to be able to adjust to different challenges along the way.

-Our main aim was to create a platform to help people find in one place all the sources of eSports - from proffesional gaming leagues to streamers.
+Our main aim was to create a platform to help people move in one place after all the sources of e-Sports - from professional gaming leagues to streamers.

 First step was to create a functional database and connect to it using Mongoose.